KennethTrecy/peratorakka_server/blueprint/general_requirements.md

       calculation.
     - Adjusted total would represent the result after including the closing financial entries.
 16. If a financial entry is within a frozen period, it cannot be modified or removed.
+17. If a modifier has an account pair with different currencies, it may have an exchange action.
+    This action creates exchange entries.
+18. Exchange entries has the same properties as record entries with several additional purposes:
+    - They can be used to calculate unrealized profits and losses.
+    - They balance the accounts on different currencies.